erlware/erlware_commons/doc/signatures.md

 Here we actually create everything using the Signature.
 So we don't need one function for each type.
 We can have one function that can create anything that implements the Signature.
 That is the magic of Signatures.
-Otherwise, this does the exact same thing as the dict `create_dict/1`.
+Otherwise, this does the exact same thing as the dictionary given by `create_dict/0`.

 We are going to use two function calls in our timing.
 One that updates data and one that returns data, just to get good coverage.
 For our